Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 What are the total closing costs as a percent in Dubai in 2026?

-The single biggest contributor to closing costs in Dubai is the 4% DLD transfer fee, which alone accounts for the majority of upfront costs and is non-negotiable, though some developers offer to waive it as a promotional incentive on off-plan purchases.
+The single biggest contributor to closing costs in Dubai is the 4% DLD transfer fee, which on a 2 million AED property alone amounts to 80,000 AED and typically accounts for more than half of all your closing costs combined.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Dubai.